-Academic.
-High school seniors in the upper 25 percent of their graduating class and those with a 90 or better average have until April 1 of each year to apply for academic scholarships.
-An application form and a copy of the high school transcript must be submitted to the Student Financial Aid Office for consideration by the ESJC Scholarship Committee.
-Applicants are evaluated according to class rank, grade point average, test scores (ACT and/or SAT).
-Participation in extracurricular activities, community service and other awards and honors may be considered by the Scholarship Committee.
+Students entering ESJC directly from high school must have been ranked in the upper 25 percent of their high school graduating class.
+An application form and a copy of the high school transcript must be submitted to the Student Financial Aid Office by March 1 for consideration by the ESJC Scholarship Committee.
+Applicants are evaluated according to class rank, grade point average, and test scores (ACT and/or SAT).
+Participation in extracurricular activities, community service, and other awards and honors may be considered by the Scholarship Committee.